Staircase Cascaded Fusion of Lightweight Local Pattern Recognition and Long-Range Dependencies for Structural Crack Segmentation: Experimental Results and Discussion

 \subsection{Dataset Description}

 The previous works has used dataset scenarios that are relatively simple, such as cracks in cement or bitumen pavements only.
 These datasets have clear backgrounds and minimal interference, which cannot comprehensively evaluate the performance of models.
-To tackle this problem, we created the TUT dataset to enable better segmentation across different scenarios.
+To tackle this, this paper created the TUT dataset to enable better segmentation across different scenarios.
 Detailed information and comparisons with other datasets are list in Table \ref{tab:dataset}.

-The TUT dataset includes a substantial number of crack images captured with mobile phones, along with a smaller collection of images sourced from the internet.
+The TUT dataset comprises 1270 crack images captured with our mobile phones, along with a small number of 138 images sourced from the Internet.
+TUT dataset contains 900 images of bitumen and cement with irregular crack morphology but flat backgrounds, 142 images of bricks and tiles with regular crack morphology, 228 images of plastic runways with extremely complex cracks, and a total of 138 images of metals, generator blades, and underground pipelines with complex lighting and background disturbances.
 To ensure reliability in model training and testing, all images were manually annotated by several researchers to generate binary labels, and the best-annotated images were selected as the final labeled images.
 Unlike other datasets with clear backgrounds, the TUT dataset images have complex, noisy backgrounds and cracks of intricate shapes.
 This evaluates the model's capability to segment cracks in challenging conditions.

-As list in Table \ref{tab:dataset}, our collected TUT dataset contains eight image scenarios, far more than the 1-2 scenarios of other public datasets, this allows for a more comprehensive evaluation of the model's performance in detecting cracks under various scenarios.
-Fig. \ref{fig:TUT Dataset} shows crack images in different scenarios and their binary labeled images.
+As shown in Table \ref{tab:dataset}, our TUT dataset contains eight image scenarios, far more than the 1-2 scenarios of other public datasets, this allows for a more comprehensive evaluation of the model's performance in detecting cracks under various scenarios.
+Figure \ref{fig:TUT_Dataset} shows crack images in different scenarios and their binary labeled images.
 The crack pixel ratio in the TUT dataset is 3.16\%, which is moderate.
 This ensures the model learns useful information without being hindered by too few crack pixels and prevents the model from overly relying on the crack pixel ratio when there are too many crack pixels.